-Responsible for one of the most memorable moments in Arkansas basketball history, Scotty Thurman is in his eighth year with the program and his second as an assistant coach under Mike Anderson in 2017-18.
+Responsible for one of the most memorable moments in Arkansas basketball history, Scotty Thurman is in his ninth year with the program and his third as an assistant coach under Mike Anderson in 2018-19.

 After spending six years as the director of student-athlete development and two seasons as a radio analyst on the Razorback Sports Network, Thurman was elevated to an assistant coach role on May 11, 2016.
 As a member of the coaching staff, Thurman assists with recruiting, scouting reports, player development and skill instruction.

 No stranger to Arkansas basketball, Thurman provided his signature moment in the final minute of the 1994 NCAA championship game, when his three-pointer with 53 seconds remaining secured a 76-72 win over Duke.

 Thurman returned to the Razorbacks in 2010-11, after successful professional and business careers to assist the student-athletes associated with the men’s basketball program with their growth as individuals off the court.
 He was also charged with bridging the gap between Arkansas’ current and former players.

 During his six years as director of student-athlete development, Thurman assisted with academics, was a member of the Razorback Foundation’s External Operations Team, participated in the Athletic Director’s Diversity Council and served on the Never Yield steering committee.
 He was responsible for coordinating and developing programs that enhance personal and career development, along with participating in various community service efforts.

 As part of the Arkansas coaching staff, Thurman has done his part to bring the Razorbacks back to national relevance.
 The program has played in consecutive NCAA Tournaments and posted at least 23 wins in each of the last two seasons.